+Ste Action

+p

-Step Action 1 Take a back-up of the required Enterprise Architect project.
+1 Take a back-up of the required Enterprise Architect project.

 2 Select the project in the Browser window.

-3 Select the 'Make Design Master' menu option and follow the on-screen instructions.
+3 Select the 'Make Design Master' menu option and

 Create Replicas

 A replica is one of several copies of the design master of an Enterprise Architect project.
 You create the copy of the master project for you or another user to modify independently and re-merge later.